EasyKayzey/CASprzak/README.md

 # Z_CASprzak
-Z_CASprzak is a CAS by The EasyKayzey Show (Erez Israeli Miller and Michael Kasprzak)
+Z_CASprzak is a Computer Algebra System (CAS) written by The EasyKayzey Show (Erez Israeli Miller and Michael Kasprzak)

-Hello, and welcome to our Computer Algebra System.
+Hello, and welcome to our CAS.
 This is a joint project by The EasyKayzey Show started at HackBCA V, 2020.
 Z_CASprzak is a computer-algebra framework mainly for storing, modifying, and applying mathematical functions and functionals, and it currently has a small command-line demo.

 ## Functionality
 ### Core
+- Storage of functions in an artifical data type
 - Expression simplification
+- Differentiation of functions
-- Differentiation of functions, storing derivatives as new functions
+  - Storing derivatives as new functions
 - Evaluation of functions
+- Various solver tools
-- Finding zeroes of expressions using Newton's Method
+  - Finding zeroes of functions using Newton's or Halley's Method
-- Finding the local maxima or minima of any function on a range
+  - Finding the local maxima or minima of functions on a range
-- Creating Taylor Series from any function
+- Generating Taylor Series from functions
 - Numerical integration via Simpson's rule
 ### Other
-- Parsing and storing expressions like `x^2-3y+sin(1/z)`
+- Parsing and storing infix expressions like `x^2-3y+sin(1/z)`
 - Command-line interface
+  - Definition and storage of functions
+  - Evaluating, differentiating, and numerically integrating functions
+  - Solving for zeroes and extrema of functions
+  - Substituting stored functions into variables
+  - Generating taylor series of functions from a point
+  - Defining special constants
+  - Defining and removing variables

 ## Notes
 - If you find a problem with the CAS, please report the bug in `Issues` so we can fix it